-Those who are addicted to alcohol or drugs may wish to quit using these harmful substances.
-It is very difficult to quit alone and without some kind of assistance; that is why there are a variety of treatment options available.
-Different treatments may focus on the type of harmful substance being used and they may involve outpatient options or being admitted into a special facility for a period of time for inpatient treatment.
+Those who are addicted to alcohol or other substances may wish to stop using drugs and stay clean.
+It is very difficult to quit without some kind of assistance.
+For this reason, there are a variety of treatment options available.
+Different treatments may focus on the type of harmful substance being used.
+Some programs may involve outpatient options or admission into a specific facility for inpatient treatment.

 Rehab is short for rehabilitation.
-When it comes to substance abuse, rehab refers to the process of quitting use of harmful substances such as drugs and alcohol.
-According to statistics posted by the National Institute on Drug Abuse, nearly 24 million people over the age of 12 in the United States need to receive some form of rehabilitation treatment for substance abuse and addiction problems.
+These programs provide an effective process of quitting use of harmful substances.
+According to the NIDA, nearly 24 million people over the age of 12 in the U.S. need treatment for substance abuse and addiction problems.
 This is nearly 10 percent of the US population.
-Of those who need rehabilitation assistance, only about 11 percent actually receive treatment from a facility designed to treat persons for substance abuse and addiction issues.
+Of those who need to stop using drugs, only about 11 percent actually receive treatment.

 Why Get Rehabilitation Assistance?

 It is extremely difficult to quit drugs or alcohol alone.
-Those who quit using drugs or alcohol can experience uncomfortable or even painful withdrawal symptoms when quitting drugs or alcohol.
-In some cases, withdrawal symptoms can be dangerous and may lead to returning to drug use, overdose, or even death.
-Even after the detoxification process is complete, it is difficult to remain free of harmful substances without learning about addiction, how it works, and ways to overcome it.
-Rehab treatment programs help those who have drug or alcohol problems to learn about their addictions as well as individual cravings and triggers that may lead to drug or alcohol use.
-Those in recovery also learn new life coping skills and ways to avoid returning to drug use.
+Those who quit using drugs or alcohol can experience uncomfortable or painful withdrawal symptoms during detox.
+In some cases, withdrawal symptoms can be dangerous.
+Also, withdrawal symptoms may lead to relapse, overdose, or death.
+Even after detox is complete, it is difficult to remain free of harmful substances.
+Rehab treatment programs help those who want to stop using drugs to learn about their addictions, cravings, and triggers.
+Those in recovery also learn new coping skills and ways to avoid returning to drug use.